Ethics, Responsibility and Sustainability in practice

 2019 Grounded in Truth – Walk Together With Courage

 Students and staff from the Faculty of Business and Law gathered to watch a performance by Traditional Dancers while sharing morning tea, infused with Indigenous Australian flavours.

 Katitjiny Boya Birrit – National Indigenous Business Summer School (WA)

-Katitjiny Boya Birrit Summer School (WA) is an exciting new program that offers Indigenous students in Year 10 and 11 in 2019 a week-long residential program and immersive experience into entrepreneurship, business and business studies at a university level.
+Katitjiny Boya Birrit Summer School (WA) is an exciting new program that offers Indigenous students in Year 10 and 11 a week-long residential program and immersive experience into entrepreneurship, business and business studies at a university level.
 The National Indigenous Business Summer School (WA) is a joint initiative of Curtin University, Edith Cowan University, Murdoch University and The University of Western Australia.